-The BGS Borehole record viewer offers direct, online access to the National Geoscience Data Centre collection of onshore scanned boreholes, shafts and well records.
+The BGS’s borehole record viewer offers free, direct, online access to the National Geoscience Data Centre’s (NGDC) collection of over a million onshore scanned boreholes, shafts and well records.

-By clicking the search button you accept the terms and conditions of using this service (found at the bottom of the page).
+By clicking the search button you accept the terms and conditions of using this service.

 What is a borehole record?

 Boreholes range from one to several thousand metres deep.
 Borehole records are produced from a geologist’s or surveyor’s observations of the rock core extracted from the ground and typically include locality and lithological descriptions with depth and thickness.
 Geophysical logs may also be noted from on-site measurements.

 Searching BGS borehole records also gives you access to the the National Well Record Collection.
 It contains more than 130 000 classified records of wells, boreholes and springs within England and Wales; a unique database of hydrogeological information.

 Borehole record scans can also be obtained via GeoIndex, our map-based index that allows users to search for information about BGS data collections.